rstacruz/gemist/README.md

 ## Benchmarks

-Informal benchmarks with a Gemfile of one of my projects:
+Informal benchmarks with a Gemfile of one of my projects on Ruby 1.9.2:

     Benchmark.measure { require 'bundler'; Bundler.require }  #=> 2.5s average
     Benchmark.measure { require 'gemist';  Gemist.require }   #=> 1.6s average